Franklin & Marshall College is open for a limited number of in-person tours.

 Are there any states from which visitors are unable to travel to campus?

-In accordance with the PA Department of Health travel guidelines, we are unable to offer tours to anyone traveling from outside of PA at this time.
+Please refer to the PA Department of Health travel guidelines for any travel restrictions.
 Please be sure to check this link regularly, as conditions may change.

 When visits re-open will there be restrictions regarding the number of visitors on campus at a time?